bguspl/student-env-maker/BUILD.md

 **"Docker daemon not reachable"**
 Start Docker Desktop or check your Docker daemon

+**"ERROR [internal] booting buildkit"**

+Accompanied by something like that:
+> WARNING: No output specified with docker-container driver.
+Build result will only remain in the build cache.
+To push result image into registry use --push or to load image into docker use --load
+ERROR: failed to build: Error response from daemon: invalid mount config for type "bind": bind source path does not exist: /run/desktop/mnt/host/wsl/docker-desktop-bind-mounts/Ubuntu-22.04/f969f076ad437ac0162d56bf356c2a910d8ddd313a6ac1d90246b6b64d06d59a

+Run `docker buildx rm multiarch-builder` and run the build again.

 **ARM64 build slow**
 Expected — QEMU emulation can take up to ~15 min build time